shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/070-converter-and-mapping.md

 ```
 The following function employs the `getOrCreateMapping` function, that is part of the mapping service to acquire a unique identifier
 for the product that is about to get mapped to the source system's identifier and at the same time creating a new mapping
 entry in the `swag_migration_mapping` table.
-In case of that there is already a unique identifier for the product,
+If there already is a unique identifier for the product,
 the `getOrCreateMapping` method instead of creating a duplicate entry, returns the existing identifier:
 ```php
     /* SwagMigrationAssistant/Migration/Mapping/MappingService.php */